-( the tensor product sign is omitted for simplicity, for example the forth term $ \sigma_z I I \sigma_z $ means $ \sigma_z \otimes I \otimes I \otimes \sigma_z $ ) here $ c_{i} $s can be driven in terms of $ E_{i} $s and characterize the coupling strength among qubits.
-The first term represent no interaction at all (a constant term), the next six terms represent pair $ z $ component spin interaction (Ising like), and the remaining terms represent the four party interactions.
+( the tensor product sign is omitted for simplicity, for example the fourth term $ \sigma_z I I \sigma_z $ means $ \sigma_z \otimes I \otimes I \otimes \sigma_z $ ) here $ c_{i} $s can be driven in terms of $ E_{i} $s and characterize the coupling strength among qubits.
+The first term represents no interaction at all (a constant term), the next six terms represent pair $ z $ component spin interaction (Ising like), and the remaining terms represent the four party interactions.

-Now suppose we have a large number (theoretically, infinite) of four qubit molecules in thermodynamic equilibrium (canonical ensemble).
-If we assume that the intermolecular interactions are negligible, then the total system is in a product state, $ \rho \otimes \dots \otimes \rho $, it follows from the additive property of entanglement that the total entanglement present in the system is $ N $ times the entanglement present in a single molecule, where $ N $ is the total number of molecules present in the system \cite{RefT:Nielsen}.
+Now suppose we have a large number (theoretically, infinite) of four qubits molecules in thermodynamic equilibrium (canonical ensemble).
+If we assume that the inter-molecular interactions are negligible, then the total system is in a product state, $ \rho \otimes \dots \otimes \rho $, it follows from the additive property of entanglement that the total entanglement present in the system is $ N $ times the entanglement present in a single molecule, where $ N $ is the total number of molecules present in the system \cite{RefT:Nielsen}.